 Then we will give you space and time to think and decide.
 Nothing is rushed or pushed.
 Taking your time is crucial.

 Each person we commemorate is individual, and therefore every headstone is unique.
 This means we do not have a catalogue you can choose from.
 You may be finding it hard to know where to begin and you may be struggling to choose the right words.
+There may be particular challenges involved in choosing a headstone for a couple for example.

 The process of deciding what should go on a headstone is different for everyone, and it is normal and okay to change your mind; it is part of the journey.
 To help you in choosing a headstone, we have written a book called Headstones: Advice and Inspiration.
 It comprises over 150 photographs of our headstones, as well as headstone design ideas, epitaphs and client stories.